Before You Begin

 $ curl -fsSL https://get.pulumi.com | sh

-Install Pulumi on Windows through the Chocolatey package manager:
+Install Pulumi on Windows using elevated permissions through the Chocolatey package manager:

 > choco install pulumi